brunops/brunops.github.io/_drafts/zombies.markdown

 There is a deep flaw with the previous code as I noticed later, but let's talk about the next topic first, the object pooler.

 ##Object Pooler
 I was having some performance issues when there were too many objects being rendered on the screen, and the scene was getting unmanageably laggy.
-And then, [I remembered the advice from an old pirate](http://www.youtube.com/watch?v=RWmzxyMf2cE), which consists in managing all your objects like a real captain and taking care of the undead, so the garbage collector beast won't come after you.
+And then, [I remembered an old advice from a pirate](http://www.youtube.com/watch?v=RWmzxyMf2cE), which consists in managing all your objects like a real captain and taking care of the undead, so the garbage collector beast won't come after you.
 You need to basically "kill your crew before ya sail" (makes sense only after you watch the video).

 [This Mozilla article](https://hacks.mozilla.org/2013/05/optimizing-your-javascript-game-for-firefox-os/) was really helpful on how to implement an object pooler.
 I tweaked a little bit to encapsulate it into the [ObjectPoolMaker](https://github.com/brunops/canvas-game/blob/master/js/ObjectPoolMaker.js), which with the help of closures can create an object pool for any constructor function instead of putting all the logic inside the constructor function itself.